"There's no place we won't go! ... except Offbrandia

 - The Comedic Hero of Scoop, the 1938 satire by Evelyn Waugh, is a country wildlife writer who's accidentally sent overseas as a war correspondent.
 He's sent to the requisite adventure outfitters who, realising his naivete, sell him a vast mountain of clothing and equipment which he lugs to Africa with him.

-- Biggles and his colleagues usually wear the Airman variant but on occasion they'll don Safari Outfits for hot climates.
+- Biggles and his colleagues usually wear the Airman variant -heck, they and their contemporaries were arguably the Trope Codifier- but on occasion they'll don Safari Outfits for hot climates.

-- Also Captain Cook in "The Greatest Show in the Galaxy."
+- Captain Cook in "The Greatest Show in the Galaxy".

 - Travelling Matt from Fraggle Rock, safari outfit.